Fiction Isn't Fair

 - From Calvin and Hobbes: when it comes to schoolwork, Calvin's bad luck frequently outmatches his good luck.
 Mrs. Wormwood assigns her students projects that would be more appropriate for a high school class (or at least a junior high school one) than a first grade one.
 Then again, Rule of Funny.
 Sometimes he also makes it hard for himself.
 Case in point, the leaf project:

 Hobbes: Don't worry, Calvin, it's not that hard.
 You just need to collect three or four leaves a day.

 Calvin: I'm not working on weekends.

-: All right, you'll need five leaves a day.
+: All right, so you'll need five leaves a day.
 Calvin

 : And my weekdays are booked solid until Thursday 7:00 P.M.
 Hobbes

 : So you'll need 50 leaves an hour.
 Calvin

 Calvin: See?
 It's impossible!